Andrei Razin (singer)

-Andrei Aleksandrovich Razin (Андре́й Алекса́ндрович Ра́зин; born 15 September 1963) is Russian musician, producer of the group Laskovyi Mai.
+Andrei Aleksandrovich Razin (Андре́й Алекса́ндрович Ра́зин; born 15 September 1963) is a Russian musician, producer of the group Laskovyi Mai.

 Biography

+Early life

-Razin was born on 15 September 1963 in Stavropol.
+Razin was born in Stavropol.
 From 1964 to 1972 he was brought up in the Kislovodsk sanatorium orphanage.
 From 1972 to 1978 he was a pupil of the Svetlogradsky orphanage, where he finished 8 classes.

 From 1977 to 1979 he studied at the Stavropol GPTU 24, received the profession of mason.
 From 1979 to 1982 he worked on the direction of the Komsomol in the regions of the Far North.
 He graduated from the East Siberian Academy of Culture and Arts and Stavropol State University.

-Candidate of Economic Sciences.
+1985-99

 In 1985 he first appeared on television as a singer.
 From 1988 to 1991 – General Director of the All-Union Central Creative Studio of the Ministry of Culture of the USSR for gifted orphans.

-In 1993, Andrei Razin became the rector of the Stavropol Institute of Contemporary Arts at the Stavropol State University.
-In the presidential election in 1996, he was the trustee of Gennady Zyuganov.
+In 1993, Razin became the rector of the Stavropol Institute of Contemporary Arts at Stavropol State University.
+In the 1996 Russian presidential election, he was the trustee of Gennady Zyuganov.
 Also in December he ran for the State Duma of the third convocation in Stavropol single-mandate electoral district No. 55 as an independent deputy.
-In the elections he took 2nd place out of 16 (14.38% of votes), losing to Vasily Iver (18.08%).
+In the election he took 2nd place out of 16 (14.38% of votes), losing to Vasily Iver (18.08%).

+2000-present

 On 1 July 2008, by the decision of the president of the Russian Olympic Committee, he was appointed general director of the International Olympic Festival and the post of artistic director of the Russian Olympic Committee.

 Since 2015 he is an adviser to the mayor of Yalta.

+In November 2022, Sergey Malinkovich, the Chairman of the Communists of Russia political party, accused Razin of treason for selling the rights to the songs of the band Laskovyi Mai (Tender May) to an American company.